-During the 2017 field season, we used passive and broadcast surveys to assess Black-backed Woodpecker occupancy at 881 survey points arrayed across 47 recent fire areas (1-10 years post-fire) throughout our study area.
-Combined with data collected during 2009 - 2016, we now have broadcast surveys and habitat assessment data at 2,232 unique survey points within 118 fire areas.
+During the 2018 field season, we used passive and broadcast surveys to assess Black-backed Woodpecker occupancy at 929 survey points arrayed across 49 recent fires (1-10 years post-fire) throughout our study area.
+Combined with data collected during 2009 - 2017, we now have broadcast surveys and habitat assessment data at 2,365 unique survey points within 125 fires (102 of which have been surveyed in more than one year).
 We also collected on-the-ground habitat data at each survey point, and collated additional habitat data from remote-sensed GIS sources.
 In addition, we conducted passive point counts for other bird species at approximately half of the Black-backed Woodpecker survey points.

-In 2017 we detected Black-backed Woodpeckers at 154 survey points distributed across 27 of the 47 fire areas we surveyed, including fire areas on eight of the nine National Forest units in our study area (we did not survey any fire areas on Eldorado National Forest, and there were no detections at the sole fire area we surveyed on the Lake Tahoe Basin Management Unit).
+In 2018 we detected Black-backed Woodpeckers at 166 survey points distributed across 24 of the 49 fires we surveyed, including fires on six of the nine National Forest units in our study area

+(we did not survey any fires on the Lake Tahoe Basin Management Unit, and there were no detections within surveyed fires in Eldorado, Lassen, or Stanislaus National Forests).
+Given that detection probably was <1 and only a subset of areas within each fire was sampled, it is possible that fires with no detections were occupied.
 We detected Black-backed Woodpeckers on both the west and east sides of the Sierra Nevada crest, and across nearly the full latitudinal range of our study area.

 Results were produced by two separate analyses, beginning with an exploration of annual changes in Black-backed Woodpecker occurrence within our sampling frame.
 To assess these changes, we used a hierarchical modeling approach that incorporated separate but linked models for the observation (detection) and state (occupancy) processes.
 Additionally, the state process was split into two hierarchical levels, to separately model whether a fire (or at least the portion of it we sampled) was occupied (fire-level occupancy) and whether survey points within a fire were occupied (point-level occupancy).
 For each occupancy probability model, we defined a logit-linear model that included covariates that we deemed important based on previous years' analyses.
-Fire age was the only fire-level covariate, while point-level covariates included latitude, snag density, burn severity, pre-fire canopy cover, and elevation.
+Fire age was the only fire-level covariate, while point-level covariates included latitude, snag density (all size classes pooled), burn severity, pre-fire canopy cover, and elevation.
 Detectability was modeled as a function of survey interval duration (2- vs. 3-minute), count type (passive vs. broadcast survey), and seasonality (day of year).
 Each survey year was modeled separately, providing independent but comparable models of true occurrence within each year's sampling frame.

-Mean occupancy probability for points surveyed in 2017 was 0.22 (95% credible interval: 0.19 - 0.25), which is similar to values obtained for 2015 and within the range of previously observed year-to-year variation in occupancy.
-Mean fire occupancy (i.e., the proportion of occupied fires, or, more precisely, the proportion of fires with occupancy within the portion of each fire that we surveyed) was 0.57 (95% CI: 0.49 - 0.66), which also was similar to 2015 and within the range of previously observed year-to-year variation.
-There is no linear trend in point-level occupancy (mean ± se: -0.004 ± 0.004 ; P = 0.37) or fire-level occupancy (mean ± se: -0.003 ± 0.009 ; P = 0.75) from 2009 to 2017.
+Mean occupancy probability for points surveyed in 2018 was 0.21 (95% credible interval: 0.19 - 0.22), which is similar to values obtained for 2017 and within the range of previously observed year-to-year variation in occupancy.
+Mean fire occupancy (i.e., the proportion of occupied fires, or, more precisely, the proportion of fires with occupancy within the portion of each fire that we surveyed) was 0.49 (95% CI: 0.43 - 0.56), which also was within the range of previously observed year-to-year variation.
+There is no linear trend in point-level occupancy (mean ± se: - 0.003 ± 0.003; P = 0.43) or fire-level occupancy (mean ± se: -0.006 ± 0.008; P = 0.45) from 2009 to 2018.